DoctorMcKay/node-steam-user/doc/ChatRoom.md

 Gets details about a chat room group from an invite link.
 If the provided invite link is not valid, you will get an `Error` with message `"Invalid invite link"`.

+### getClanChatGroupInfo(clanSteamID, callback)
+- `clanSteamID` - The group's `SteamID` or a string that can parse into one
+- `callback` - Called when the request completes
+	- `err` - An `Error` object on failure, or `null` on success
+	- `response` - The response object
+		- `chat_group_summary` - A [Chat Room Group Summary](#chat-room-group-summary) object

+Get details about a clan (Steam group)'s chat room group.
+The returned summary includes the group's chat room group ID, which you can use with [joinGroup](#joingroupgroupid-invitecode-callback) to join that group chat.
+You do not need an invite code to join a Steam group chat that you have access to.

 ### joinGroup(groupId[, inviteCode], callback)
 - `groupId` - The chat group ID you want to join (`group_summary.chat_group_id` in `getInviteLinkInfo` response)